 Who is it for?

-This course is designed for ambitious graduates with a keen interest in the social, environmental and economic impact that organisations have on the world and early career professionals who wish to transition into a sustainability-focused role.
-It is suitable for students who aspire to embed sustainability into their future management career across a varied range of private, public and not-for-profit organisations, sectors and roles.
+- Graduates with a keen interest in the social, environmental and economic impact that organisations have on the world, and who aspire to embed sustainability into their future management career across a varied range of private, public and not-for-profit organisations, sectors and roles.

 Why this course?

 The Cranfield Management and Corporate Sustainability MSc is a highly practical course featuring a distinctive blend of theory and application.
-You will gain the knowledge and skills required for a career focused on corporate social responsibility, and working with some of our partner organisations you will put this learning into action by working on sustainability projects, finding real business solutions to complex sustainability issues.
-You will understand, and be able to respond to, complicated social, environmental and economic issues in the context of both national and international business.
+You will gain the knowledge and skills required for a career focused on business sustainability, and working with some of our partner organisations you will put this learning into action by working on sustainability projects, finding real business solutions to complex sustainability issues.
+Read our student testimonials to find out how they put their knowledge from the course into practice.

 - Nick Robins, co-director of Inquiry into the Design of a Sustainable Financial System at UNEP (UN Environment Programme)

-- John Elkington, pioneer of the triple-bottom-line concept, founder of Volans and SustainAbility, author of over 20 books, thought-leader, business strategist, entrepreneur and environmentalist
+- John Elkington, inventor of the triple-bottom-line concept, founder of Volans and SustainAbility, author of over 20 books, thought-leader, business strategist, entrepreneur and environmentalist

-You will also have the opportunity to attend corporate social responsibility events and conferences with our faculty including ‘Doing Good Doing Well’ in Barcelona, a two-day conference, which includes prominent keynote speakers, workshops, and competitions.
+You will also have the opportunity to attend corporate social responsibility/sustainability events and conferences with our faculty, including ‘Doing Good Doing Well’ in Barcelona, a two-day conference which includes prominent speakers.
+Visit our course activities page for more information.

 Throughout the programme, you will also benefit from the extensive expertise and networks available within our internationally recognised Doughty Centre for Corporate Responsibility.
-The Centre works to empower current and future managers with the knowledge, skills, and desire to lead responsible, sustainably managed organisations and includes prominent members including its director Professor David Grayson who teaches on this programme.
-David is a social entrepreneur and campaigner for responsible business, diversity and small business development.
-He speaks, writes and advises regularly on business, society, entrepreneurialism, and future trends for businesses, media and business schools around the world and has worked with many, leading global businesses including BP, Shell, Microsoft and Diageo, as well as OECD, the European Union, and the World Bank.
+The Centre works to empower managers with the knowledge and skills to lead successful, sustainable organisations and includes prominent members including its director Professor David Grayson who teaches on this programme.
+He has worked with many leading global businesses including BP, Shell, Microsoft and Diageo, as well as OECD, the European Union and the World Bank.

 Informed by Industry

 Cranfield bridges the gap between the corporate and academic worlds to promote sustainable business management.
-Our close connections within the industry have enabled us to create and develop a 'community of practice' in the field, in which we serve as researchers, mentors and educators.
+Our close connections with industry have enabled us to create and develop a 'community of practice' in the field, in which we serve as researchers, mentors and educators.
 Many of our faculty have held senior positions in industry and continue to engage with industry through consultancy and teaching.
-They are also supported by a team of international visiting industry speakers and professors who bring the latest thinking and best practice into the classroom, ensuring you have up-to-date, relevant insight from the sustainability world.
+They are also supported by a team of international visiting industry speakers and professors who bring the latest thinking and best practice into the classroom ensuring you have up-to-date, relevant insight from the sustainability world.
 You will benefit from our close links with business through international case studies, a management consultancy simulation, and our visiting speakers providing an overview of the challenges they are facing.

 The thesis will require you to undertake a major research project based on a real sustainability business issue.
 You will apply your management knowledge, skills and analytical abilities to real-life situations and demonstrate your ability to research issues, critically evaluate data and information, apply tools and techniques to solve management problems, and write a report concisely, informatively and persuasively.